 Laith, romanticized as Leith or Layth, is derived from the river Leith in Edinburgh, Scotland.
 Laith is also an Arabic name, meaning “lion.”
 This unisex name has a dainty, pixie-like quality, similar to Lillith and Meredith.

 In Ireland, Lee is derived from the surname O’Laoidhigh, originating from the Gaelic laoidh, meaning “poem” or “song.”
-Lee is also related to the Old English Lea, meaning “wood,” and is a variation of Li in China.
+Lee is also related to the Old English name Lea, meaning “wood,” and is a variation of Li in China.

 Lee hit its stride in the early 1900s in the U.S., with bearers like American big band singer Lee Wiley and Detective Story actress Lee Grant.
 Lee could be an appealing choice if you enjoy old-fashioned names with a vintage feel!